1988 South Carolina Gamecocks football team

 The 1988 South Carolina Gamecocks football team represented the University of South Carolina as an independent during the 1988 NCAA Division I-A football season.
+The team played its home games at Williams–Brice Stadium.
 They compiled a record of 8–4 with a loss against Indiana in the Liberty Bowl.
 The Gamecocks were led by head coach Joe Morrison in his final season as head coach prior to his dying of a heart attack in February 1989.

+South Carolina had its final eight-win season of the 1980s, and its fifth in ten years.
+The Gamecocks started 6–0 and were ranked No. 8 in the country.
+However, they lost four of their final six games, and finished the season unranked.

+The 1988 season was also marked by a scandal which surfaced in October, concerning the alleged widespread use of steroids in the school's football program.